 VNR, MM, YH: Can we ask you about your thoughts on machinima?

 IO: When Second Life, produced by Linden Lab in San Francisco, became popular around 2004 and 2005, I thought it was interesting.
 But, it did not have enough expressivity and operability, so I did not use it, my interest waned.
 It might be more interesting in today’s developed digital environment, although I have not used Unity yet.

 VNR, MM, YH: Can you tell us a bit about your professional experience in other fields, such as personal computers, video games, and movies?

 IO: I have not been good at playing video games since I worked with the MSX, therefore I have not worked for video games.
 I wrote scripts and illustrations for an original movie titled Mari to koinu no monogatari (A Tale of Mari and Three Puppies, 2007).
-It was a very lonely job making forty minutes of Flash animation by myself.20
+It was a very lonely but happy job making forty minutes of Flash animation by myself.20

 VNR, MM, YH: Did you imagine that people would be asking about The Flying Luna Clipper thirty years later from other parts of the world?

 IO: I never even thought I would be alive thirty years later.
 I am very happy that young people come to ask me about my experiences.

 VNR, MM, YH: On a closing note, what do you think makes pixel art and video game graphics special for an artist like yourself?